 Gabon Ebony comes from Central West Africa, Madagascar.
 Ebony comes from Madagascar and Macassar Ebony comes from Indonesia.
 All these wood species are extremely beautiful and the trees can be found growing only in the mentioned areas, nowhere else.
 Because of that their price is pretty high.
 Although these species can be found on the international market, making sure that they come from a legal and sustainable source is highly important for moral reasons and for their quality too.
 Besides the look, the hardness of ebony wood species is almost stonelike and this is one more reason for the high value of ebony.

-Other advantages come with the almost indiscernible grain and the great consistency of color (it is almost completely black, which is a rare thing to find in nature).
+Other advantages come with the almost indiscernible grain and the great consistency of colour (it is almost completely black, which is a rare thing to find in nature).
 If ebony doesn’t fall within your budget, then maple that is finished with ebony stain would do the trick.
 However, if you really want to go that extra mile and find the most expensive hardwood that is commercially available, then you are looking for African Blackwood (it is also known as Mpingo).
 The Mpingo is native only for the dryer regions of Africa and the climate specifics make it really extremely hard-wearing and resistant to… well, resistant to way more than you can offer in your everyday life.
 Mpingo is highly valued for its look too – rich and dark, almost black, uncommonly dense and hard.
-However, it is not a realistic choice for coloring, because of its rarity and its hardness too, that make it very hard to work with, because of that is commonly used for woodwind instruments.
+However, it is not a realistic choice for colouring, because of its rarity and its hardness too, which make it very hard to work with, because that is commonly used for woodwind instruments.